 Choreography by Vesta Rasa Grabstaite

-Produced by „Mihai Eminescu” National Theater, Timișoara
+Produced by „Mihai Eminescu” National theatre, Timișoara

 Hedwig and the Angry Inch